-What a difference a year makes.
-At last year's World Economic Forum (WEF) we announced our intention to raise USD 5 billion in client assets over the next five years to help plug funding gaps needed to reach the 17 UN Sustainable Development Goals (SDGs).
+At the 2017 World Economic Forum (WEF) we announced our intention to raise USD 5 billion in client assets over the next five years to help plug funding gaps needed to reach the 17 UN Sustainable Development Goals (SDGs).
 In that time, we've made huge strides and learned a lot, most importantly the indispensable role of partnerships in reaching these targets.
-That's why at this year's forum we decided to follow up last year's white paper1 with an update focusing specifically on the 17th SDG "Partnerships for the Goals".
+That's why at the 2018 forum we decided to follow up the 2017 white paper1 with an update focusing specifically on the 17th SDG "Partnerships for the Goals".
 The paper explains how we are working with partners to create 100% sustainable impact investing solutions (see image below) to fulfil our promise to "mobilize private wealth for public good."

 Minding the gaps

 First of all, the world is falling well short of the annual USD 5-7 trillion target to reach the UN SDGs.
 We currently estimate a minimum USD 1.5 trillion shortfall per annum.
 And yet, there is still USD 250 trillion worth of private wealth that has been barely tapped: just one percent of this would cover these gaps.
 But even as the world's largest wealth manager, at UBS we soon realized that in order to create the kind of sustainable investing solutions to mobilize private wealth we needed help.